ibm-cloud-docs/Db2onCloud/autoscaling_external.md

 - **Storage cannot be scaled down.**
 - Each increment is 10% of your storage size.
 The minimum increase is 20GB.
-- Limits:
-    - We support autoscaling up to 4 TB.
+- Storage can be auto-scaled up to a limit of 4 TB.
-- If you occasionally or rarely increase storage on your deployment, then you can manually scale your deployment.
+- If you rarely increase storage on your deployment, you might want to manually scale your deployment rather than enabling the auto-scaling feature.
-- A few scaling operations can be more long running than others.
-Drastically increasing Disk can take longer than smaller increases to account for provisioning more underlying hardware resources.
+- Some scaling operations can be more long running than others.
+Significantly increasing the storage size can take longer than increasing it by a small amount because additional underlying hardware resources must be provisioned.

 ## ****Configuring Autoscaling in the UI****